- Raw and ready-to-eat food preparation

-The trend in the industry has been to encourage the use of gloves in the kitchen for handling of ready to eat foods.
-This is in effort to prevent potential cross-contamination during handling.
+The trend in the industry has been to encourage the use of gloves in the kitchen for the handling of ready to eat foods.
+This is in an effort to prevent potential cross-contamination during handling.

 We at Hygiene Food Safety believe that gloves can be useful.
 But should have limited use.